NK-AIModSynth/Docker-ML-Pipeline/README.md

 # Docker-ML-Pipeline

-# Docker
+## Docker
 Docker is an open platform for Developing, Shipping & Running Application.
 Docker enable you to seperate your applications from your infrastructure so you can deliver software quickly.

-Docker methodologies fro shipping, testing & deploying code quickly, so you can significantly reduce the delay between a writing code and running it in production enviroments.
+Docker methodologies for shipping, testing & deploying code quickly, so you can significantly reduce the delay between a writing code and running it in production enviroments.

 ## Docker Container:
 A way to package a application with all necessaru library, dependencies and configuration.
 It is a protable artifact property which can be easily share & move package to any enviroments.
 It makes developement and deployment more easy and efficient.